kubernetes/website/docs/getting-started-guides/scratch.md

 We recommend that you use the etcd version which is provided in the Kubernetes binary distribution.
 The Kubernetes binaries in the release were tested extensively with this version of etcd and not with any other version.
-The recommended version number can also be found as the value of `ETCD_VERSION` in `kubernetes/cluster/images/etcd/Makefile`.
+The recommended version number can also be found as the value of `TAG` in `kubernetes/cluster/images/etcd/Makefile`.

 The remainder of the document assumes that the image identifiers have been chosen and stored in corresponding env vars.
 Examples (replace with latest tags and appropriate registry):